 Words or overt acts indicating a freely given agreement to the sexual conduct at issue by a competent person.
 An expression of lack of consent through words or conduct means there is no consent.
 Lack of verbal or physical resistance or submission resulting from the accused's use of force, threat of force, or placing another person in fear does not constitute consent.
 A current or previous dating relationship or the manner of dress of the person involved with the accused in the sexual conduct at issue shall not constitute consent.
-There is no consent where the person is sleeping or incapacitated, such as due to age, alcohol or drugs, or mental incapacity.29
+There is no consent where the person is sleeping or incapacitated, such as due to age, alcohol or drugs, or mental incapacity.
+78

-Sexual assault is also defined in military law, as presented in the UCMJ.
-The sexual crimes within SAPR Policy are included in Article 120, Rape, Sexual Assault, and Other Sexual Misconduct; and Article 125, Sodomy.^{30, 31} Article 120 includes the crimes of rape, aggravated sexual assault, aggravated sexual contact, and abusive sexual contact.
-For incidents that occurred before the UCMJ changes on October 1, 2007, sexual assault included rape, nonconsensual sodomy, indecent assault, and attempts to commit these acts.
-Article 125 includes the crime of forcible sodomy.
-Attempts to commit these crimes are also included under SAPR Policy.
+Sexual assault is also defined in military law, as contained in the UCMJ.
+The sexual crimes within SAPR policy are included in Article 120, Rape and Sexual Assault generally, and Article 125, Sodomy.
+79,80 Article 120 includes the crimes of rape, sexual assault, aggravated sexual contact, and abusive sexual contact.
+The criminal offense of sodomy is covered under Article125.
+Attempts to commit these crimes are under Article 80 and are also included under SAPR policy.

-Other misconduct, such as indecent exposure and stalking, are not included in this report because they do not fall within the SAPR Program as chartered in 2005.
-However, the Military Services investigate and prosecute these and other sex crimes whenever possible.
-Incidents of sexual harassment are also not in this report because they fall under the purview of the OSD Office of Diversity Management and Equal Opportunity.
-Lastly, sex crimes against children and spouses are not contained in this report because they fall under the purview of the purview of the DoD Family Advocacy Program.
+Other misconduct, such as indecent exposure and stalking, is not included in this report because it does not fall within the SAPR program as chartered in 2005.
+However, the Military Services investigate and adjudicate these and other sex crimes as appropriate.
+Incidents of sexual harassment are also not in this report because they fall under the purview of the Office of the Secretary of Defense Office of Diversity Management and Equal Opportunity.
+Lastly, sex crimes against children and spouses are not contained in this report because they fall under the purview of DoD FAP.